ValeriiVasianovych/Java-Learning/README.md

 ## Code Examples

 In the `examples/` folder, you will find code examples that I used to learn various aspects of Java.
-These could be exercises, code snippets from textbooks, or online courses.

 ## How to Use